zjh-THU/academic-kickstart/content/project/soliton/index.md

 ---
 title: Solition, Breather and Modulation Instability
 summary: Nonlinear waves described by nonlinear Schrödinger equation.
-  * Presented the explicit conditions for the transitions between breathers and solitons with different structures
-  * Derived the superregular breather solution that develops from a small localized perturbation, which provide helpful insight on the nonlinear stage of modulation instability of the condensate
+We derived the superregular breather solution that develops from a small localized perturbation, which provide helpful insight on the nonlinear stage of modulation instability of the condensate.

 tags:
 - Demo